NeKzor/NeKzBot/NeKzBot/Docs/Modules.md

 Requires the bot prefix command, and to be the bot owner:
 * Change playing game status
 * Set playing game status
-* Reset _/Server/Configuration.settings_ to its defaults
+* Reset _/Server/Configuration.settings_ to its default values
 * Add new command or new data to the memory
 * Delete a command or data from memory
 * Revive dead tasks